kkroening/ffmpeg-python/README.md

 Feel free to report any bugs or submit feature requests.

-It should be fairly easy to use filters that aren't explicitly built into `ffmpeg-python` but if there's a feature or filter you'd really like to see included in the library, don't hesitate to open a feature request.
+It's generally straightforward to use filters that aren't explicitly built into `ffmpeg-python` but if there's a feature you'd like to see included in the library, head over to the [issue tracker](https://github.com/kkroening/ffmpeg-python/issues).

 Pull requests are welcome as well.